phiten/mgos32-to-tasmota32/README.md

 ### Convert to Tasmota Safeboot

 1. Open the Partition Wizard and start the Safeboot Conversion process.
 If it is not possible to start due to something is marked in red, then an OTA Tasmota upgrade is needed again with **v12.5**.
 The OTA URL is `http://ota.tasmota.com/tasmota32/release-12.5.0/tasmota32solo1.bin`.
 Perform the upgrade, and the Safeboot Conversion process can then be started.
 The conversion will update to latest Tasmota version too.
-2. The size of the Partition FS is maybe different than the default size.
-Use Partition Wizard to adjust the FS size.
+2. The size of the Partition FS is different than the default size. **Use Partition Wizard to adjust the FS size to 320k!!!**
 3. Finally, configure device using [templates here](https://templates.blakadder.com/search.html).
 4. Now you can update to the Tasmota32 version you need via OTA or by file upload.